revoltez/PBFTDemo/README.md

 # Crypto

-Elliptic curve cryptography is used to create The public/private key pair
+Elliptic curve cryptography is used to create The public/private key pair, signing and verifying messages

 # How to test